Small & Detailed Strings

 So we set about the difficult task of recording a chamber strings range, which we then shared as part of a private project with our nearest and dearest.
 We were delighted when it was received with huge amounts of optimism and encouragement.

 Many, however, noted how it still sounded 'kind of big'.
 So we returned to the Chamber Strings project with a question: How small can we go before it no longer sounds like a section?
 The answer was 4,3,3,3,3.
 We brought together an intimate group of extraordinary players in one of the best recording locations: Air Studios, Lyndhurst Hall.
-Originally available in Sable volumes, this project has now taken 4 years.
+Originally available in Sable volumes, this project has taken us four years.

 For us, if you are a composer looking to stand out from the herd, our Chamber Strings are worthy of your attention.